north-star-sharing/north-star-sharing.github.io/docs/index.md

 ## Summary and Aim
 At North Star Sharing, we aim to bring the furthest reaches of the vast riches from outer space within reach one picture at a time!
-Whether you love to capture beautiful long exposure photos of the night sky or the highly technical imagines produced by telescopes like The Giant Magellan Telescope, we’ve got you covered.
-Easily share the captivating imagines you take alongside with the celestial coordinates to a community of fellow gazers!
+Whether you love to capture beautiful long exposure photos of the night sky or the highly technical images produced by telescopes like The Giant Magellan Telescope, we’ve got you covered.
+Easily share the captivating images you take alongside with the celestial coordinates to a community of fellow gazers!
 Explore other members’ photos and find them for yourself with the attached coordinates and help from your phone to point you in the right direction.